bradymiller/bradymiller.github.io/todo/index.md

 ### OpenEMR Code Reviews
 1. Jerry CCDA.(ongoing work)
+1. Sherwin WENO Rx.
+1. Matrix to patient in messages remove.(if agree with my plan, then I will do it)
 1. Stephen sql-upgrade fix.(M to review)
 1. MD Support service providers improvements.(R to review)
 1. Ray menu improvements.